samxrc/wd_ss/readme.md

 # WD Google Spreadsheet
-Online Google spreadsheet cloned from 2013 Excel with VBA micro using Javascript
+Online Google spreadsheet cloned from 2013 Excel using Javascript

 ## 3 steps to access a shared Google Spreadsheet attached with a script
 # 1) The owner shared out the Spreadsheet with you via email